-- Master switch-To select the mirror to be adjusted Place the switch at "L" (left) or "R" (right). - Control switch-To move the mirror Push the switch in the desired direction.
+- Master switch-To select the mirror to be adjusted Push the switch to "L" (left) or "R" (right). - Control switch-To move the mirror Push the switch in the desired direction

 Mirror can be adjusted when key is in the "ACC" or "ON" position.